How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

 We are seeking a candidate to fill the position of Clinical Research Therapist for HomeFront Strong, a grant-funded resiliency intervention program for military and veteran spouses.

 HomeFront Strong is a manualized 8-week group intervention for military/veteran spouses, grounded in evidence-based strategies from cognitive behavioral therapy, positive psychology, and dialectical behavior therapy.
 The Therapist will be responsible for assessing, consenting, and enrolling participants into the program and co-leading HomeFront Strong group sessions with community providers at various sites throughout Michigan.
-The Therapist will also co-facilitate trainings of community providers in the HomeFront Strong model, and will provide coaching, support, and supervision to community providers as they implement the intervention independently.
+The Therapist will also co-facilitate trainings of community providers in the HomeFront Strong model, and will provide support to community providers as they implement the intervention independently.